Gathie Falk

-Gathie Falk is a Canadian painter, sculptor, installation and performance artist based in Vancouver, British Columbia.
-Since the 1960s, she has created works that consider the simple beauty of everyday items and daily rituals.
+Gathie Falk (January 31, 1928 – December 22, 2025) was a Canadian painter, sculptor, and installation and performance artist based in Vancouver, British Columbia.
+From the 1960s on, she created works that consider the simple beauty of everyday items and daily rituals.

 Life and work

-Gathie Falk was born on January 31, 1928, in Alexander near Brandon, Manitoba, Canada, to immigrant Russian Mennonite parents.
+Gathie Falk was born in Alexander near Brandon, Manitoba, Canada, to immigrant Russian Mennonite parents.
 Her father, Cornelius, died that same year and her mother, Agatha, went to work to support her and her older brother Gordon, while her eldest brother, Jack, had to move in with another family.
 In 1930, the Falk family relocated to another small town in southern Manitoba and continued to move around, eventually ending up in Winnipeg when Falk was a teenager.
 At 16, she left high school to work so she could assist with the family finances and completed her education via correspondence courses.
-When she was 19, Falk and her mother moved to Vancouver, where she still resides.
+When she was 19, Falk and her mother moved to Vancouver, where she still resided at the time of her death in late 2025.
 Her first job in the city was at a luggage factory, where she sewed pockets inside the suitcases.
 This experience helped her develop her skills in detailed handicraft, which would later become integral to her artistic practice.
 Falk then became a school teacher in 1953 and taught elementary students until 1965, when she left to commit herself full-time to creating art.